ether/etherpad-lite/README.md

 **As any user (we recommend creating a separate user called etherpad-lite):**

-1. Move to a folder where you want to install Etherpad Lite.
+1. Move to a folder where you want to install Etherpad.
 Clone the git repository `git clone git://github.com/ether/etherpad-lite.git`
 2. Change into the new directory containing the cloned source code `cd etherpad-lite`

 Now, run `bin/run.sh` and open <http://127.0.0.1:9001> in your browser.